 In my search for similarities between Luther and John of the Cross, I discovered that they also speak of another essential aspect of Christian theology called theologia crucis (theology of the cross).
 According to the contemporary theology, one of the inner criterions of true Christian devotion, spirituality and teaching, is the crucified Christ.
 The cross is the only criterion of Christian faith.
 As suggested by Rowan Williams, Luther and John were aware that it is impossible to live a true Christian life without the cross.
-For both of them, the of God being killed by his own creatures.
+For both of them, the test of true Christian living is to look into the darkness of God being killed by his own creatures.